Wednesday, June 5, 2013

 Add egg yolks 1 at a time then stir in melted chocolate and cognac.

-Chill mixture at least one hour then break off pieces and form into balls.
+Chill mixture at least one hour then scoop out and form into balls.

 Roll in coating of your choice and dry for 1 hour.

-No time to make these?
-Coco Delice has fabulous Cognac Truffles!
+No time to make these today?
+Coco Delice has great Cognac Truffles!